-In the 2016 survey the great majority of the respondents that were 'not working in architecture or studying but were in other forms of employment' wanted to be involved in architecture with only 4% stating that they were no longer interested in architecture as a career.
-There was some evidence of people struggling to find employment.
-These figures echoed those responses in the previous five surveys.
+In the 2017 survey the great majority of the respondents that were 'not working in architecture or studying but were in other forms of employment' wanted to be involved in architecture with only 5% stating that they were no longer interested in architecture as a career.
+There was some evidence of people struggling to find employment with a 2017 respondent stating 'I planned

+(to work in architectural practice) but could not find employment after 60+ applications and had to get another job to survive.'.
+These figures echoed those responses in the previous six surveys.
 A number of participants identified their role as being in design, planning or construction rather than specifically architecture.
 When participants did not want a career in architecture stress was mentioned more than once.
 For instance, a 2016 respondent stated 'remuneration versus expectation of work and long hours may put me off in favour of a more sociable career path'.
-Another 2016 survey respondent stated that 'architecture is fun in practice, but horrendously stressful at university'.
-In fact one respondent in 2016 stated that 'the degree made me depressed and suffer from bad anxiety.
-I didn't see the point in living life like that - Architecture wasn't for me'.
+Another 2017 survey respondent stated that 'for such a pressured career path, there is a disproportionate lack of support for both students and professionals.
+I also believe that there is not enough financial support for architecture students'.
+In fact one respondent in 2017 stated that 'You enter into a profession which is constantly pressured.
+Unless you are naturally incredibly able to deal with all of this, you are going to experience to some degree a mental illness such as stress, depression or anxiety during your architectural career.
+There needs to be more support from both the government, architecture schools and official architectural bodies'.